estruyf/blog-content/content/posts/2020-05-25-stream-deck-review-for-people-which-do-not-stream-and-use-mac-os.md

 As I wanted to check what was going on, I started checking the API calls the Control Center application performed.

-{{< caption "/2020/05/elgato5.png" "Key Light API calls"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFCAYAAAB8ZH1oAAAAAklEQVR4AewaftIAAABySURBVH3BwQ2EMBAEwZ4Vxt4ICIT84yEAJIQAj9E9+F6V1nUdmcm2bXyWZWHfd1przPOMbaYxBraRxMc2kui903vHNlFKITPJTCQREdRaiQhKKbTWqLUy3ffNeZ4cx8GPJK7r4nkeIoKIwDYhiX8kIYkXSzIu6wjT63QAAAAASUVORK5CYII=" "544" >}}
+{{< caption-new "/uploads/2020/05/elgato5.png" "Key Light API calls"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFCAYAAAB8ZH1oAAAAAklEQVR4AewaftIAAABySURBVH3BwQ2EMBAEwZ4Vxt4ICIT84yEAJIQAj9E9+F6V1nUdmcm2bXyWZWHfd1przPOMbaYxBraRxMc2kui903vHNlFKITPJTCQREdRaiQhKKbTWqLUy3ffNeZ4cx8GPJK7r4nkeIoKIwDYhiX8kIYkXSzIu6wjT63QAAAAASUVORK5CYII=" "544" >}}

 That is when I saw the application was calling each light its API every 10ms.
 At that point, I decided to write a plugin myself, which does what I want it to do and not have to run additional applications.